School Leadership

 4.3.
 Teacher assessment by school leaders

 According to the 2009 Order No.270 on the Role of Class Teacher (Sinif Rəhbəri), the effectiveness of the class teacher is assessed based on productivity and activity indicators, evaluating students' social development and the orderly execution of administrative decisions and their evaluation considers both productivity and compliance with administrative requirements.
-However, the order does not specify by whom the class teacher is evaluated.
+However, the order does not specify by whom the class teacher is evaluated by the director and the relevant deputy directors.

-This profile was reviewed by Swetal Sindhvad, Education Specialist and Cathryn Susan Magno, Professor at the University of Fribourg.
+This profile was reviewed by Swetal Sindhvad, Education Specialist and Cathryn Susan Magno, Professor at the University of Fribourg and Gunay Mammadova, Representative of the Ministry of Science and Education of the Republic of Azerbaijan.

 Last modified: